GetContented/substance/doc/data_model.md

 ## Changesets

-Changesets are the fundamental data type that this strategy employs.
+Changesets are a fundamental data type that this strategy employs.
 They can be granular, atomic and capable of spanning an entire group of identities at once (where their related characteristic is just that the changes need to be delivered at once).
 This should be possible with tagged versions: versions that are all connected to a single meta-identity.
 Much like a pointer, this allows quick updating and rolling back.

 The data model needs to support these things at a basic level so that we can provide mechanism for publishing and quick planned updating of websites and documents.
 We can also employ forward dated publishing by using a date-driven retrieval mechanism.